itozyun/gulp-iz-preprocessor/README.md

 npm install gulp-iz-preprocessor --save-dev
 ~~~

-## Overview of Cooment-based preprocessor
+## Overview of Comment-based preprocessor

 1. Build for each targets
 2. Definition of importable and import.